Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Conclusion

 \section{Conclusion}

-In this work, we present an SGM called Nirvana, a unified sequence-modeling framework with task-aware specialized memory mechanism.
-By introducing Updater, Nirvana dynamically interpolates between SWA and Linear Attention based on input task-related characteristics, thereby preserving long-range dependency modeling while maintaining computational efficiency.
-Moreover, the integration of Trigger endows Nirvana with the capability to self-supervise and adapt on a per-sample basis, addressing distributional shifts without requiring costly backbone retraining.
-Through extensive experiments on standard language modeling benchmarks, we demonstrate that Nirvana matches or surpasses existing LLM structures in both language modeling perplexity and inference accuracy.
-In a challenging medical imaging application, Nirvana not only reconstructs higher-quality MRI images directly from raw electromagnetic signals compared to conventional MRI models, but also generates preliminary clinical reports.
-Notably, Nirvana achieves these results without fine-tuning the language backbone.
-These findings validate that Nirvana can seamlessly transition from general language understanding tasks to specialized and high-precision tasks.
+In this work, we present Nirvana, an SGM with the task-aware memory mechanism.
+By enabling dynamic interpolation between SWA and linear attention, Updater allows the model to flexibly balance local and global information flow while maintaining computational efficiency.
+Complementing this, Trigger introduces per-sample self-supervision, allowing Nirvana to adapt to distributional shifts without requiring backbone retraining.
+Experiments show that Nirvana matches or exceeds strong LLM baselines on general benchmarks, and furthermore achieves the lowest perplexity across specialized domains including biomedicine, finance, and law.
+In the challenging MRI task, Nirvana yields higher-fidelity reconstructed MRI images than conventional LLM-based models, and it also generates reliable preliminary clinical reports.
+Importantly, ablation studies reveal that removing Trigger leads to notable performance degradation across all evaluation tasks, demonstrating its essential role in task-aware specialization.
+These findings indicate that Nirvana can transition smoothly from general language understanding to diverse specialized and high-precision domains.